ldtteam/MinecoloniesWiki/source/items/buildingtool.md

 - The green check mark is for when you are done and want to commit to placing it.
 - The red X is to cancel the whole process.

 - **Note:** When in Creative Mode, you will also see in the lower right the Paste options.
-If you click one of these, the structure will be instantly pasted into the world without your [Builder](../../source/workers/builder) needing to build it.
+The one on the left will paste it into the world completely, including all the [placeholder blocks](../../source/items/substitutionblocks).
+This is useful for designing schematics.
+The button on the right will paste the structure into the world exactly as if a [Builder](../../source/workers/builder) had built it.

 <br>